niknak1379/ObsidianNotes/content/03-Application-Architecture/Network/Networking-Basics/Protocols/00-Protocol Models/TCP,IP-Model&Layers/07-Application Layer.md

 ## DNS(Domain Name System)
 When u hit a url, DNS is used to find the [[IP(Internet Protocol)|IP Address]] of that server.

-Basically a [[Database]] of all the urls and IP Addresses you use to translate the URL.
+Basically a [[03-Application-Architecture/Backend/Database/Database]] of all the urls and IP Addresses you use to translate the URL.

 You Have **Sub Domains** and **Second Level** Domains, and **Top Level** domains. so for [mail.google.com]